-Journalism for Schools had the pleasure of spending a day with Year 6/Year 7 students at Ken Stimpson Community School in Peterborough during their Summer School.
+Journalism for Schools had the pleasure of doing a Summer School Workshop with Year 6/Year 7 students at Ken Stimpson Community School in Peterborough.

 Although the students were all very interested in the workshop, it was, after all work, and the highlight of the day, I have to admit, was when ‘hawk man’ came in at lunchtime!
 The school had been having a problem with seagulls swooping down in the playground and the administration team had called upon the services of an experienced falconer who was able to fly his hawk safely around the school area to frighten off the seagulls.

 Hawkman was called Tony and while they were on their lunch break the children got a great demonstration and talk about his hawk, her daily life, how she was trained, her character and general lifestyle.

 We had spent the morning learning about how news reporters work during their day-to-day life of filling the pages of a newspaper.
 I had talked with them about how we find news and about reporting news, most importantly, with truth and accuracy.
 The children had enjoyed working in pairs and interviewing each other while taking notes ready to write up their articles after lunch.